Multi-relational Network Autoregression Model with Latent Group Structures: Model Estimation

 where $\sum_{i_{-l}} = \sum_{i_1=1}^{N_1}\cdots \sum_{i_{l-1} = 1}^{N_{l-1}} \sum_{i_{l+1} = 1}^{N_{l+1}} \cdots \sum_{i_q = 1}^{N_q}$.

-We summarize the algorithm in Algorithm \ref{alg:gmnar}, which consists of iterations of two major steps.
-The first step update the estimated parameters given the group memberships, while the second step updates group memberships given the parameter estimates.
+We summarize the algorithm in Algorithm \ref{alg:gmnar} in Appendix \ref{subsec:alg}, which consists of iterations of two major steps.
+The first step updates the estimated parameters given the group memberships, while the second step updates group memberships given the parameter estimates.
+We note that the update step in \eqref{eq:g_i} requires input of memberships of other layers (i.e., $\mG_{-l}$).
+Therefore, we adopt a sequential updating rule.
+During the $k$th iteration, for $l'<l$, we substitute $\mG_{l'}$ by $\mG_{l'}^{[k]}$, and for $l'>l$, we substitute $\mG_{l'}$ by $\mG_{l'}^{[k-1]}$ in the previous iteration.
+See \eqref{eq:update_g} for detailed expression.
 Each step can be efficiently computed due to the simple analytical forms.
-Moreover, {Algorithm \ref{alg:init}} in Appendix \ref{sec:init} provides reasonable initial estimators for Algorithm~\ref{alg:gmnar}.
+This algorithm can be validated to converge to a local minimizer, of which the proof is given in Appendix \ref{sec:alg_converge}.
+We remark that whether it can converge to a global optimizer is a challenging question due to the nonconvexity of the objective function \eqref{eq:Q_obj} \citep{murty1987some, lin2020near}.
+To increase the chance of finding the global optimizer, a set of initialization strategies is employed, which are described in detail in Algorithm \ref{alg:init}.
+We try multiple initial values and use the one with the minimum loss function as the best one, which guarantees a stable numerical performance.
+We leave the theoretical investigation for a global optimizer as an interesting future topic.

+\begin{remark} In Algorithm \ref{alg:gmnar}, {\sc Step 2} achieves dimension reduction due to the calculation of group memberships.
+Note that in each layer, the update equation \eqref{eq:update_g} only involves subject $i_l$, and does not depend on other inner-layer subjects.
+Thus, the memberships update equation \eqref{eq:update_g} can be computed in parallel for each inner-layer subject ($i_l$ in the $l$th layer), greatly increasing the computational speed.
+We show our computational cost under each sample size setting in Figure \ref{fig:compute_time}.
+Even at the maximum network size configuration ($N_1 = 300, N_2 = 250$), total computational costs remain no more than 20 seconds across all time horizons.
+More discussion can be found in Appendix \ref{subsec:compute_cost}. \end{remark}